-Let's address some of the biggest concerns about home birth...
+Let's address some of the most common concerns about home birth...

 Is it safe?